prathibha-n/portfolio-pm/prd-voice-ai-captain/PRD.md

 1. **Brevity first.** Responses cap at 2 sentences.
 Addresses not read unsolicited — only on request or at specific lifecycle moments.
 2. **Confirmation loops only for irreversible actions.** Cancel and End shift require spoken "yes, confirm" before executing.
 All other commands execute immediately.
 3. **Graceful error recovery.** If unrecognised: "Didn't catch that, please say it again."
-Never silent failure.
+No silent failure.
 4. **Proactive narration at key moments.** System speaks unprompted when: order is ready at merchant, driver is within 200m of drop, an incentive milestone is 1–2 orders away, or EV battery falls below 20% during an active delivery.
 5. **Transparent handoffs.** Before connecting to a human agent: "Connecting you to support now, one moment."
 Driver is never dropped into hold without warning.